iTowns/itowns/docs/tutorials/Create-a-simple-globe.md

 used will be a {@link WMTSSource}.
 To declare this source, three elements are
 needed:
 - an `url`, describing the path to the WMTS service
+- a `crs` projection in which to fetch the data
 - a `name`, used to build the URL for each image
 - a `tileMatrixSet`, for the same purpose